Ensure Academic Growth

 3 ✕ 9 = 15 + 12 = 27

 Three easy steps and our young learners will no longer ho-hum about multiplication.

 Multiplication in Everyday Life

 Multiplication strategies are more like simple rituals that can help kids solve problems.
 But this still won’t give them an idea of how important it is in the real world.

-We can help our budding mathematicians associate multiplication to real-life by asking them to check the next grocery bill or asking them about the number of saplings/flowers in a flower bed the next time they go gardening.
-Counting amounts of money when they are in a thrift store and it’s a buy or bye situation, multiplication can be their savior in a real sense!
+We can help our budding mathematicians associate multiplication to real life by asking them to check the next grocery bill that’s brought home or asking them about the number of saplings/flowers in a flower bed when they go gardening.
+Counting amounts of money while queueing at the cashier’s counter in a store where it’s a buy or bye situation, multiplication can be their savior in a real sense!

 The process to prepare kids for higher grades begins once they have understood what multiplication is.
 For this purpose, there exists a very useful tool called the Multiplication Chart.